 Earning a Maltese citizenship could be done in different ways.
 Investment is one of them, but how can you qualify for a citizenship?.
 Read More.

-There is procedure to earning a Maltese citizenship by investing.
+There is procedure to earning a Maltese citizenship by property investing in Malta.
 In this article we will be covering all the important points and tips you need to earn a Maltese citizenship.

 Foreign nationals interested in becoming eligible to apply for the MIIP scheme, should consult the legal aspect of the Malta Citizenship Act as well as the MIIP Regulations.
 Some of the technical requirements for eligibility include age (at least 18 years old), proof of residential address in Malta, commitment of investment in stocks, bonds, etc.